emileswarts/abcing/README.md

 If it finds a class name in the working directory but not in the test directory, it is printed in red.
 Other letters (not present in your working directory or test directories) are printed in yellow.

+## Usage

+    $ abcing /path/to/project/root

+Right now this will check /path/to/project/root/spec and /path/to/project/root/features to find test files.
+It will use app/ and lib/ to find classes that should be tested.

 ## Installation

 Add this line to your application's Gemfile: